ClaudioTag/Al-Wasl.Connect/README.md

 - Content is stored in Object Storage
 - Connectivity to Al.Wasl-connect is achieved via RESTful invocations
 - [Future] Al.Wasl-connect emits events (e.g. via Kafka) which the LRN module can subscribe to
-- Watson Discovery is used for content analysis
+- Watson Discovery is used for content analys is
 - Personal and Sensitive Information is encrypted at rest
 - Email notifications and calendar invites are sent via SMTP